Protocentral/ProtoCentral_fdc1004_breakout/README.md

 This breakout board contains everything to connect it to an Arduino's I2C pins and it can be connected to any other platform with support for I2C two-wire interfaces.

 We have made several cool projects with it including proximity sensing and liquid-level sensing from the outside of a tank.
-Check out our Hackster page (hackster.io/protocentral) for the detailed project description.
+Check out our [Hackster page](https://www.hackster.io/team-protocentral/non-contact-capacitive-liquid-level-sensing-using-fdc1004-9333c7) for the detailed project description.

 ## Features